REST API Documentation

 Using Filters for Search

-In Jama's UI you can create advanced filters to query with.
-This may be a better solution than abstract items if you require more specific items than what abstract items offers.
+In Jama’s UI you can create advanced filters to query with.
+This may be a better solution than abstract items if you require more specific items than what abstract items offer.
 Once you have saved your filter, you may view the results of the filter in the API.
 Just like with abstract items, you can page through all the results first for your initial sync, and then you can use the lastActivityDate query parameter on the results the same way you would in abstract items.
 This will allow you to see only what has changed recently so you know what needs to be updated.

 Pros:

 · Advanced filtering allows for nested AND / OR groupings.
-You may filter on an items specific location within a project.
+You may filter on an item’s specific location within a project.

 Cons: